Research-Based

 • Headaches

-In terms of drug interactions, ginseng should be avoided alongside other stimulating drugs like Sudafed and epinephrine.
+Regarding drug interactions, ginseng shouldn’t be combined with stimulating medications like Sudafed and epinephrine.

 Do Ginseng Supplements Work?